A discretization of Holst's action for general relativity: Summary and further considerations

 We presented a discrete model for gravity, the e-field model in Section \ref{Model}, and proved that its action converges in the continuum limit to Holst's action for general relativity.

 In our model, there is a copy of Minkowski's space associated with each spacetime atom.
 When the gravitational field ($e$ or $B$) is not degenerate, one can use it to provide a relative reference frame in that copy of Minkowski's space.
-(For a expression of the spacetime metric written in terms of the tetrad field $e$ see Subsection \ref{discretization}, and for a expression written in terms of the $B$ field see Subsection \ref{GeometricityEPRL}.)
-The role played by the connection field is to provide a communication system between those reference frames.
+(For a expression of the spacetime metric written in terms of the tetrad field $e$ see Subsection \ref{discretization}, and for an expression written in terms of the $B$ field see Subsection \ref{GeometricityEPRL}.)
+The role played by the connection field is to provide a communication system connecting those local relative reference frames.